marcmelliger/BEVPO/README.md

 |considerHouseholdParkingSpaces| |true or false|
 |serviceAreasEnabled| |true or false|
 |enableChargingDecisionLevel| |0-3|

+# Using Google Api

+You need to get a Api key and enter it in the respective file in the input folder.

+The folder serialised stores all temporaray data from the google queries.

 # Running a simulation
 To run a simulation, you need to have a configuration file set up.
 If you use Eclipse, proceed as follows to run a simulation: